capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 1 - Account Creation
 A user wants to create a new account.
 1. The user opens the Devs & Dragons application for the first time.
-2. The user selects the ‘Create Account’ button to begin the account registration process.
+2. The user selects the "Sign Up" button to begin the account registration process.
 3. The user enters the desired username, password, and email into the form.
 4. If any fields are filled out incorrectly, the user is notified and asked to try again.

 ## Use Case 2 - Logging In
 A user wants to log in to an account they created.
-1. The user navigates to the site's landing page
+1. The user navigates to the site's landing page.
-2. The user selects the ‘login’ button
-3. The user enters their username and password
+2. The user enters their username and password.
+3. The user selects the "Begin Quest" button to log in.
-4. After providing the correct credentials, the user will receive a 2FA code in their email
+4. After providing the correct credentials, the user will receive a 2FA code in their email.
-5. The user enters the 2FA code
+5. The user enters the 2FA code.
-6. After providing the correct 2FA code, the user is brought to the home page
+6. After providing the correct 2FA code, the user is brought to the home page.
+7. After the user clicks "Begin Quest", an alert confirms a successful login.

 ## Use Case 3 - Quest Creation
 A user wants to create a new quest.
-1. From the home page, the user selects the “Quests” tab.
+1. From the home page, the user selects the “Create Quests” tab.
-2. The user selects the “Create Quest” button.
-3. The user fills out a form for the following:
+2. The user fills out a form for the following:
    - Quest Title
    - Coding Topic
    - Amount of problems
-   - Difficulty level
+   - Difficulty Level
    - Enemy
    - Background
+   - Programming Language
+   - Description
-4. User reviews their input and selects the “Confirm” button.
+3. User reviews their input and selects the “Create Quest” button.

 ## Use Case 4 - Create Avatar
 A user wants to create their Avatar.